Dana Terrace

-Dana Terrace (born December 8, 1990) is an American animator, writer, storyboard artist, director, producer and voice actress.
-She is best known as the creator of the Disney Channel animated series The Owl House.
-She is also known for storyboarding on Gravity Falls and directing on the 2017 reboot of DuckTales.
+Dana Terrace (born December 8, 1990) is an American animator, writer, director, and voice actress.
+She is best known as the creator of the Disney Channel animated series The Owl House and the co-creator of the Glitch Productions animated web series Knights of Guinevere.
+She is also known for her work as a storyboard artist on Gravity Falls and a director on the 2017 reboot of DuckTales.

 Early life and education

 Terrace was born in Hamden, Connecticut.
-She spent eight years going to St. Rita School, a local Catholic School, gaining an interest in painters such as John Bauer, Remedios Varo, and Hieronymus Bosch.
-As a child, she watched cartoons like The Powerpuff Girls, South Park, and The Simpsons, inspiring her later works.
-Studio Ghibli films (especially Princess Mononoke), the anime series Revolutionary Girl Utena and Garfield influenced her as well.
+She spent eight years going to St. Rita School, a local Catholic school, gaining an interest in painters such as John Bauer, Remedios Varo, and Hieronymus Bosch.
+As a child, she watched cartoons like The Powerpuff Girls, Pokémon, South Park, and The Simpsons, which inspired her later works.
+Studio Ghibli films (especially Princess Mononoke), the anime series Revolutionary Girl Utena, Tenchi Muyo!, and Garfield influenced her as well.
 In 2000, she created her first flip-book animation, which focused on "Pikachu thundershocking a Charmander."
 Terrace was a dancer for 10 years.
 She attended Cooperative Arts and Humanities High School in New Haven, Connecticut.
+While in high school, she worked at a natural history museum for three years.

 Terrace studied animation at the School of Visual Arts in New York.
 While there she drew for about eight hours a day, and began posting work to her Tumblr blog.
-In April 2012, during her third year at SVA, she created an animated short titled "Kickball," with voiceovers by Yotem Perel and music by Jeff Liu.
-"Kickball" was praised for its design and "expressive motion" and won a grant from the National Board of Review.
-The following year, she worked with Iker Maidagan on a short animated film titled "Mirage".
+In April 2012, during her third year at SVA, she created an animated short titled Kickball, with voiceovers by YouTube animator Yotam Perel and music by Jeff Liu.
+Kickball was praised for its design and "expressive motion" and won a grant from the National Board of Review.
+The following year, she worked with Iker Maidagan on another animated short titled Mirage.
 Maidagan did the layout and wrote the story, while Terrace animated and designed the characters.
 The film was praised as being "flawlessly executed," was shown at the LA Shorts Fest, and resulted in Terrace and Maidagan receiving an Alumni Scholarship Award.
 At the time, when asked about animating, she said she loved it, and said she is on the track to become a "proper filmmaker" and stated that she would collaborate with Maidagan in the future.
 She later described her experience at SVA as a mixed bag, although she learned a lot from online tutorials, her peers, and fellow students.

 In 2011, Terrace was an assistant for a thesis horror comedy film by Zach Bellissimo titled Blanderstein, as was Terrace's roommate Luz Batista.
 Blanderstein went on to win a Dusty Award for "Outstanding Traditional Animation and Achievement in Traditional Animation Character Design," tying with Michael Ruocco's thesis film, Destiny is for the Birds.